electron/electron/docs/api/ipc-renderer.md

 * `arg` (optional)

 Send an event to the main process synchronously via a `channel`, you can also send arbitrary arguments.
-The main process handles it by listening for the `channel` event with `ipcMain`.

-The main process handles it by listening for the `channel` event with `ipc` and replies by setting the `event.returnValue`.
+The main process handles it by listening for the `channel` event with `ipcMain` and replies by setting `event.returnValue`.

 __Note:__ Sending a synchronous message will block the whole renderer process, unless you know what you are doing you should never use it.